alpacahq/alpaca-docs/content/trading/getting-started.md

 })
 ```

-The [Trading Account docs](../../api-references/trading-api/account) outline the property descriptions of the `Account` object.
+The [Trading Account docs](../../api-references/trading-api/account) outline the property descriptions of the `Account` entity.
 Now that we're certain our buying power is sufficient to place trades, let's
 send a market buy order.